ezraroi/Human-AI-Collab/output/methods.md

 ---

 ## [METHOD] Imaginative Variation
-[Literature] Domain: Phenomenology, System Role: Method, Temporal: Dynamic
+[Literature] NoteBook 7 - Phenomenological Layer, Domain: Phenomenology, System Role: Method, Temporal: Dynamic

 Varying an example in every possible way to find what cannot be removed… Cross-AI stress-testing (using Claude, Gemini, etc.) is a form of imaginative variation
 **Notes:** A Husserlian method adapted to cross-AI stress-testing; a dynamic eidetic technique.